 Let’s say you are walking down the street and hear someone harassing you.
 It’s not a usual behavior and it is directed at you.
 You believe that street harassment is done to negatively get a reaction out of people.
 You are more likely to attribute that behavior to the harasser’s character, rather than some external stimuli that are driving their behavior.

 Kelley's Covariation Model

-But attribution theory does not stop with Correspondent Inference Theory.
+But attribution theory does not stop with the Correspondent Inference Theory.
 In 1973, Harold Kelley created a model that is arguably one of the most well-known attribution theories.
-Kelly’s Covariation Model suggests that we use three factors to determine if we choose internal or external attribution.
+Kelley’s Covariation Model suggests that we use three factors to determine if we choose internal or external attribution.

 Let’s say you’re at a dinner party and your friend orders very expensive champagne during a night out with other friends.
 Is this because they prefer the finer things in life, or because external factors are motivating them to do so?

-Kelley suggests that you might use these factors to figure out the answer:
+Kelley suggests that you might use the following factors to figure out the answer.

 - Consensus: This is how everyone else is behaving in the same situation.
 You may look at what everyone else is ordering.
 If everyone at the table is ordering expensive drinks and caviar, consensus is high.
 If everyone is sticking to appetizers and cheap beers, consensus is low.

 - Distinctiveness: This is how your friend behaves in similar situations.
 Let’s say your friend always orders the fanciest item on the menu or buys the most expensive clothes in the mall.
 If they do, distinctiveness is low.
 If they like to save their money, buy from thrift stores, or choose restaurants with cheap prices, distinctiveness is high.